nverbeek/nats_client_flutter/assets/app_help.md

 - **Subjects**: The desired subjects you'd like to subscribe to.
 This allows a comma-separated list of subjects to be defined, ie `test.*, test.*.*`.

 Each time the Connect button is pressed, the current connection information is persisted and remembered for the next time the application runs.

+## TLS Notes
+When the **nats://** scheme is used, the application will automatically attempt a TLS connection (including Mutual TLS) when the server requires it.
+By default, the security context falls back on the host OS for certificates.
+However, this behavior can be customized using the 🔒 button next to the scheme selection box.

+The Security Settings dialog allows the user to specify the certificates and keys used to establish the connection with the server.
+At this time, only files of PEM type are supported.
+The following settings are available:

+- **Trusted Certificate**: Path to a PEM file containing X509 certificates, usually root certificates from certificate authorities.
+- **Certificate Chain**: Path to a PEM file containing X509 certificates, starting with the root authority and intermediate authorities forming the signed chain to the server certificate, and ending with the server certificate.
+The private key for this certificate is set with **Private Key** setting.
+- **Private Key**: Path to a PEM file containing an encrypted private key.

 ## Connection Status
 The connection status is shown on the bottom right of the application in the status bar at all times.